caseybasic/caseybasic/README.md

 ## Hello, my name is Casey!
 I am an undergraduate student at the University of North Georgia.
 I am studying environmental spatial analysis, and I have a minor in Sociology.
+My interests include foraging, reading, and tabletop games.

 <!--
 **caseybasic/caseybasic** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.